alex0rpi/2023-06-30-chatgpt-api-demo-app/readme.md

 # Simple console chatgpt bot app.

-This is a simple node app that displays a chat on the terminal with a chatgpt based bot.
+This is a simple node app that displays a chat on the terminal with a chatgpt based bot, using the openai API.

 Please create a .env file and fill it with the fields specified in .env-test.
 Make sure not to share your openai api key.